gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonsModExt.md

 ## BloonsModExt.GetModName(this BloonsMod) Method

-(Cross-Game compatible) Get the name of this mod from it's dll name
+Get the name of this mod from it's dll name

 ```csharp
 public static string GetModName(this BTD_Mod_Helper.BloonsMod bloonsMod);